nik-lmao/vacation-2024/README.md

 ## 🎬 | The Film

 Throughout the vacation, I filmed a few scenes with the intention of creating a short vacation film at home.
-The film will be structured to show a day near [Koroni](https://en.wikipedia.org/wiki/Koroni), a small town in Greece.
+The film is structured to show a day near [Koroni](https://en.wikipedia.org/wiki/Koroni), a small town in Greece.

+You can find it [here](https://www.youtube.com/watch?v=ZYHqZWJe-ig)